Court seeks police comments in alleged rape case against Babar Azam

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: An Additional District and Sessions Court on Monday sought comments from the Naseerabad police on a petition seeking registration of a criminal case against skipper of national cricket team Babar Azam for allegedly raping, harassing and blackmailing a petitioner.
+LAHORE: An Additional District and Sessions Court on Monday sought comments from Naseerabad police on a petition seeking registration of a criminal case against skipper national cricket team Babar Azam for allegedly raping, harassing and blackmailing the petitioner.

 But when Babar got fame in cricket he started to ignore her and finally refused to marry her, the petitioner claimed.
 “After which I again approached concerned police station but the police refused to record my statement”, Hamiza added.
 She implored the court to register a criminal case against Babar Azam over the charges of raping her on the false promises of marriage.